Screenshot of the The National Risk Index’s interactive mapping and data-based interface

 ):

-Choosing an incorrect graphic form to present these data will result in a “Not Yet” score.
-However, there are numerous graphic forms that are appropriate!
-Your final plot should clearly display the variables of interest, and you should be able to justify your choice in your written responses.
+Choosing an incorrect graphic form (i.e. one that’s inappropriate for your data) will result in a “Not Yet” score.
+However, there are numerous graphic forms which may be appropriate.
+Your final plots should clearly display the variables of interest, and you should be able to justify your choice in your written responses.

 Part II: Data wrangling & exploratory data viz using your chosen data